opentrack/opentrack/README.md

 # Configuration

-**opentrack** offers output shaping, filtering, is buildable on MS Windows MacOSX and GNU/Linux.
+**opentrack** offers output shaping, filtering, is buildable on MS Windows, MacOSX and GNU/Linux.

 Don't be afraid to submit an issue/feature request if the need arises.